f5devcentral/f5-waap/waf-lab/waf-lab.rst

     .. image:: ../_static/blocking-app-firewall-policy.png

 #.
-Click the *Save and Exit* button to create the policy
+Leave the *Detection Settings* as Default and Click the *Save and Exit* button to create the policy